 Greek civilization began thousands of years ago, and a great deal of their culture has continued into current day, such as certain aspects of mathematics, engineering, and architecture.
 However, much of the Greek food we eat today is not the same as what the ancient Greeks were eating back then, mainly because the ingredients that we are familiar with were not available.
 What has been consistent over time, however, is the Greeks’ philosophy of cooking: use local and fresh ingredients and cook them in simple and unadulterated ways.

 Ancient Greek Pantry Staples

-Out of necessity because refrigeration was nonexistent, in addition to cooking, ancient Greeks also preserved foods by smoking, drying, salting, and storing in syrups and fat.
+Out of necessity (because refrigeration was nonexistent), in addition to cooking, ancient Greeks preserved foods by smoking, drying, salting, and storing in syrups and fat.
 Foods were often stored with a topping of oil to keep air out.

-As it seems to be the case in modern times, the men were typically in charge of roasting the meats on spits or over coals, while the women were in charge of boiling foods and baking them in the oven.
+Similar to how many men today are in charge of cooking on the grill, the men of ancient Greece were typically in control when roasting the meats on spits or over coals; the women were responsible for boiling foods and baking them in the oven.